UPDATE: Oregon AG sues Morrow County officials, Rep. Smith for $6.9M

 “The insider sale of Windwave not only diverted public value into private hands but potentially undermined the long-term availability of affordable broadband for these essential services,” said the Department of Justice.

-In all, the state offered seven claims for relief to justify its requested judgment of at least $6.9 million.
-If the court doesn’t award damages, the state requests Windwave’s sale to the defendants be voided, coverage for costs of attorney fees and that the court prevents the defendants from acting on behalf of any charitable organization or handling any money or financial matters for a charitable organization moving forward.
+In all, the state offered seven claims for relief to justify the request for at least $6.9 million.
+If the court doesn’t award damages, the state asks Windwave’s sale to the defendants be voided, coverage for costs of attorney fees and that the court prevents the defendants from acting on behalf of any charitable organization or handling any money or financial matters for a charitable organization moving forward.

 Marketplace